-How Neil Young’s Debut Set a Template for Solo Career
+How Neil Young’s Debut Set a Template for His Solo Career

 By 1968, Neil Young was well into his musical journey.
 After first steps in his native Canada with the Squires, the singer-songwriter headed for California, where he'd find kindred spirits in Buffalo Springfield.
 But the ever-restless Young would soon move on again.